 - 5/32” drill bits

 Drill over your pencil marks through both boards at about 1″ in from the corner on all four sides.
 Place washers on the bolts and slide the bolts up through the bottoms of both squares.
-Make sure to add wingnuts on top to easily tighten and loosen your press.
+Make sure to add wingnuts on top to tighten and loosen your press easily.

 Take your flowers and lay them out how you like on plain paper.
-Insert your flowers between your cardboard sheets and use the wingnuts to tighten and press.
+Next, insert your flowers between your cardboard sheets and use the wingnuts to tighten and press.
 After 24 hours, you will have perfectly pressed flowers!

 Pressed Flowers With Wax Paper

 This next method of pressing flowers is perfect for lightweight flowers.
-Once completed, you will have a sheet of translucent flowers that add rustic dimension to any craft project.
+Once completed, you will have a translucent flower sheet that adds rustic dimension to any craft project.

 - Ironing board